frontpage-ev/streamdeck-stemplayer/README.md

 ## Documentation

-The documentation for the Stream Deck SDK is available [here](https://wiki.frontpage.gg/de/voc/software/streamdeck-stemplayer).
+The documentation for the Stem Player for Stream Deck is available [here](https://wiki.frontpage.gg/de/voc/software/streamdeck-stemplayer).

 ## Recommended IDE Setup